Fujuriphyes hydra: History and classification

 Two separate survey and sampling voyages were conducted in Mozambique Channel.
 The research vessel R/V L'Atalante conducted the PAMELA-MOZ01 mission during October 2014, and the R/V Pourquoi pas? lead the PAMELA-MOZ04 campaign November and December 2015.
 Examination of the sea floor was conducted with both a deep towed camera Scampi and multibeam echosounders to locate potential survey sites between Mozambique and Madagascar.
 Four specific sites approximately 50 km off the mouth of Madagascars Betsiboka River were chosen.
 The sites on the Betsiboka slope were sampled ranging in depth from 735 m at the shallowest, though 754 m and 757 m to 789 m at the deepest.
 Of the four, two were non-pockmarks as baseline sampling locations while the other two were active seeps, one methane and one hydrogen sulfide and methane.
 Samples were recovered using a Barnett-type multi-corer outfitted with three coring devices which recovered a core 5 cm long and an internal diameter of 6.2 cm.

 Each sectioned sample was sieved and then washed to separate the meiofauna from the sediment.
 The fauna was then taxonomically sorted and the kinorhynch specimens mounted for light microscopy on glass slides or aluminum stubs and gold coated for scanning electron microscopy.
-A type series comprised of the holotype, NHMD 669762 female, and three paratypes, "NHMD 669767–669769", were selected and added to the Natural History Museum of Denmark type collection.
-Based on the specimens, the research team lead by biologist Diego Cepeda chose to described the specimens as a new species, Fujuriphyes dagon.
+A type series comprising the holotype, NHMD 669762 female, and three paratypes, "NHMD 669767–669769", were selected and added to the Natural History Museum of Denmark type collection.
+Based on the specimens, the research team led by biologist Diego Cepeda chose to describe the specimens as a new species, Fujuriphyes dagon.
 They placed the new species into the genus Fujuriphyes based on the presence of ventrolateral setae on segment five, plus segments 3-9 which are missing setae placed ventromedially.
 The species also has characteristic long lateral terminal spines.

 Fujuriphyes hydra was one of three new kinorhynch species described by Cepeda et al, who also named Fissuroderes cthulhu and Fujuriphyes dagon from in or near the explored pockmarks.
 As with F. cthulhu, the other two species were named in honor of Lovecraftian deities.